hollowstrawberry/crab-cogs/README.md

 ### ♟️ SimpleChess

 Play Chess against your friends or the bot itself.
 Configure payouts and let users bet against each other.
 You can also make your bots play together.
-Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine (AI); the hardest setting has an ELO of around 1900, and the default setting is much lower, but still challenging for most players.
+Requires ImageMagick to be installed in the host machine.
+Uses [Sunfish](https://github.com/thomasahle/sunfish) as the chess engine/AI; the hardest setting has an ELO of around 1900, and the default setting is much lower, but still challenging for most players.
 The difficulty can be selected with the slash command.

 ![demonstration](https://i.imgur.com/6IleFWa.png)

 ### 🔴 SimpleCheckers

 Play Checkers/Draughts against your friends or the bot itself.
 Configure payouts and let users bet against each other.
 You can also make your bots play together.
 The only variant available right now is English Draughts (also known as American Checkers).
 Note that capturing pieces is mandatory in the rules of this game.
-The checkers AI used here is a simple minimax algorithm, but it may still pose a challenge to most people.
+The checkers AI used here is a simple minimax algorithm, but it may still pose a challenge to many people.

 ![demonstration](https://i.imgur.com/bhhBB5d.png)